paulikauro/config/install.md

 I didn't.
 This makes it possible to see certain things (like filesystem type) without the encryption key.

 ## USB boot stick
+(I switched to having the ESP on an internal SSD because the USB drive was pretty slow.
+I still have the LUKS header on the USB drive.)
 ```sh
 # $usb = usb stick (/dev/sdb)
 fdisk $usb